dburles/mystical/readme.md

 ##### Shorthand Properties

 CSS [Shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) that relate to edges of a box are also translated from the theme.
+That is: `margin`, `padding`, `borderWidth`, `borderRadius`, and `borderStyle`.

 Given the following example:

 ```js
 const theme = {